Controversial Grammy wins—and how they’ve aged

 Many artists are ecstatic to win their first Grammy Award, but that was not the case for Pearl Jam’s lead man, Eddie Vedder.
 When the group won Best Hard Rock Performance in 1996, Vedder took the stage to say, “I don’t know what this means.
 I don’t think it means anything.
 That’s just how I feel.”

 Though his nonchalance confounded some, Pearl Jam went on to achieve great acclaim.
 In 2000, Vedder dissed the Grammys once again at a 10-year anniversary performance for his band in Las Vegas, thanking his fans and adding, “I would never do this accepting a Grammy or something.”

 You may also like: 50 iconic onscreen female friendships

 HECTOR MATA/AFP // Getty Images

-The year?
-2000.
+The year is 2000.
 The question on everyone’s mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
 By night’s end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come.

 David McNew/Newsmakers // Getty Images

-When country singer Shelby Lynn won Best New Artist in 2001, fans felt that maybe it was a tad late for her to be considered a “new” artist.
+When country singer Shelby Lynne won Best New Artist in 2001, fans felt that maybe it was a tad late for her to be considered a “new” artist.
 She had already been recording for years.
 As she joked in her acceptance speech, it took her “13 years and six albums to get here.”
-Since then, she’s released seven more studio albums and dozens of singles.
+Since then, she’s released several more studio albums and dozens of singles.

 Frank Micelotta // Getty Images